Alexander Hoffmann (biologist): Career

-Hoffmann pursued postdoctoral research with David Baltimore at MIT from 1998, focusing on the transcriptional control of HIV, and then relocating with Baltimore to Caltech in 1998.
+Hoffmann pursued postdoctoral research with David Baltimore at MIT starting in 1998, focusing on the transcriptional control of HIV, and then relocating with Baltimore to Caltech in 1998.
 At Caltech he focused on the transcriptional and signaling functions of the immune response transcription factor NF-kB, discovering its oscillatory control.
 Collaborating with Andre Levchenko, Hoffmann developed a mathematical model that explained the molecular basis for the complex dynamic control of NF-kB.
 The paper describing this model is considered foundational for the field of cellular signaling.

 Hoffmann established the Signaling Systems Laboratory at UCSD in 2003.
-A hallmark of his research is the Systems Biology research approach of iterative mathematical modeling and experimental analysis, and how kinetic and dynamic control of molecular processes confer specificity to cellular responses,.
+A hallmark of his research is the Systems Biology research approach of iterative mathematical modeling and experimental analysis, and how kinetic and dynamic control of molecular processes confer specificity to cellular responses.
 In 2009, he co-founded the UCSD's Biocircuits Institute with Jeff Hasty and Lev Tsimring.

 In 2010, he established the San Diego Center for Systems Biology, being awarded a "Center of Excellence" grant from the National Institutes of Health.
 In 2013 he took a position at UCLA, and, in 2014, established the Institute for Quantitative and Computational Biosciences (QCBio).
+He is a speaker of the IBS Biomedical Mathematics Group.